 Condition 3a.
 Within-trial background variation without secondary reflections: Same as Condition 3, but without multiple reflections of light from object surfaces.

-For this experiment, the reflectance spectra of the background objects were generated with scale factor set to 1.

-Subject Recruitment and Exclusion: Same as above, except the three acquisition of the practice session was performed with the images in Condition 1.
+Observer Recruitment and Exclusion: Same as for the main experiment, except the three acquisition of the practice session was performed with the images in Condition 1.

 Results: Figure S2 shows the discrimination thresholds of four human observers for the five conditions studied in the supplementary experiment.
 We plot the mean threshold and the standard error of the mean (SEM) taken over the three separate threshold measurements.
 For each observer, the thresholds for Condition 3 and 3a were higher compared to Condition 1, 2 and 2a.
 The average increase in threshold of the observers for Condition 3 and 3a as compared to Condition 1 (baseline) were 79% and 60% respectively.
 The average increase in threshold for Condition 2 and 2a were much smaller 13% and 17% respectively.
-The thresholds for Condition 1, 2 and 2a were within one SEM of measurement.
-On the other hand, the threshold for Condition 3 and 3a were respectively (on average) 4.7 and 3.5 SEM larger than the threshold of Condition 1.
-The thresholds without secondary reflections (Condition 2a and 3a) are within one SEM from the conditions with secondary reflections (Condition 2 and 3).
-This preliminary experiment established that lightness discrimination thresholds are higher for the case when the two objects are being discriminated against different backgrounds compared to the case where the backgrounds are the same.
+The thresholds for Condition 1, 2 and 2a were nearly within one SEM (averaged over the observers and three conditions).
+On the other hand, the threshold for Condition 3 and 3a were respectively (on average) 7.2 and 5.4 SEM larger than the threshold of Condition 1.
+The thresholds without secondary reflections (Condition 2a and 3a) were within one SEM from the conditions with secondary reflections (Condition 2 and 3).
+This preliminary experiment established that lightness discrimination thresholds are higher for the case when the two objects are being discriminated against different backgrounds compared on the same trial, as compared to when the backgrounds are the same within trial.
+Trial-to-trial variability in background has little, if any, effect.
 This effect persists even when the secondary reflections are switched off, indicating the effect is due to the spectral change in the background and not due to the variation in the amount of light being reflected from the target surface.